Storms rattle central Alabama; forecasters warn of tornadoes

 It was the second Sunday in a row that the South was hit with severe weather.

-The National Weather Service on Sunday said six Alabama counties were under a flash flood warning because of heavy rain: Bibb, Chilton, Coosa, Jefferson, Shelby and Tuscaloosa.
+The National Weather Service on Sunday said four Alabama counties were under a flash flood warning until 11 a.m. local time because of heavy rain: Bibb, Chilton, Coosa and Shelby.
 Local media reported high winds had uprooted trees and left blankets of hail on the ground in some areas.

+“Two to three inches of rain has already fallen and an additional one to two inches is possible,” The agency said on its website.

 The agency said strong tornadoes were a possibility for parts of Louisiana, Mississippi and Alabama on Sunday.
 A swath of damaging winds and a continued tornado threat will also extend across Georgia and parts of South Carolina through Sunday night.